faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:8b] While the rest of the Christian world believes that the Fall was a step backward in man’s progress, Lehi taught us the truth—that the Fall coupled with the Atonement is a giant step forward.</span>

-As discussed, the concept of felix culpa was widely taught and expressed by [many Christian thinkers]({{ "/pre-1830-felix-cupa-fortunate-fall/" | relative_url }}) preceding the creation of the Book of Mormon
+As discussed above, the concept of felix culpa was widely taught and expressed by [many Christian thinkers]({{ "/pre-1830-felix-cupa-fortunate-fall/" | relative_url }}) preceding the creation of the Book of Mormon

 > <span style="color:red; margin-left:-30px;">[Doctrine:9] b.
 2 Nephi 9:7 introduces for the first time the phrase "an infinite atonement," revealing the expansiveness, scope, and depth of Christ’s saving power.</span>